Creating the Next Generation of Orthopaedic Leaders

 - The department will pay for residents to present podium presentations of research completed at the University of Utah, one-time per project, at major national or society meetings.

 The department encourages residents to complete service in a third world surgical environment or foreign location and has several connections to help facilitate this.
 One faculty serves as the liaison for the Outreach Program and has funds available for residents to cover or offset related costs for travel and housing.
 Typically this is completed during the fifth-year elective rotation.
-Recent locations of visits have included: Chile, Nicaragua, Honduras, Ecuador, Myanmar, Ethiopia, Ghana and a European Travelling Fellowship.
+Recent locations of visits have included: India, Chile, Nicaragua, Honduras, Ecuador, Myanmar, Ethiopia, Ghana and a European Travelling Fellowship.